 What to do with New Year’s Resolutions

-My answer – Turn them into opportunities.
-Opportunities to make new friends, new acquaintances, new experiences.
-Make people laugh, make people happy, teach people something new, tell somebody something that will make them smile.
+My answer is – Turn them into opportunities.
+Opportunities to make new friends, new acquaintances, and new experiences.
+Make people laugh, make people happy, teach people something new, and tell somebody something that will make them smile.
 Don’t turn your resolutions into opportunities that become barriers or hurdles for you or anyone else or that make people unhappy.
 Make people laugh, make people smile.